About Project N95

 To deliver critical equipment to frontline workers as quickly as possible by driving transparency in the market and procurement best practices.

 We value diversity and are seeking people from all walks of life.
 If you’re interested in joining us (paid or volunteer), please submit your information below.

 Our team has deep experience in procurement, healthcare, government, and technology from around the world.
 We've come together from all over the world to serve the frontline.

-Andrew Stroup is an entrepreneur and investor with expertise in software, cybersecurity, robotics, procurement, and government.
-He operates LVRG (leverage), a supplier performance platform.
+Andrew Stroup is an entrepreneur and investor with expertise in software, procurement, cybersecurity, robotics, and government.
+He is the founder and serves as Project N95's Executive Director.
+He also founded LVRG, a supply chain management platform, which has donated significant technology development services to operate the marketplace.
 Formerly, he was an EIR at Bank of America, dir. of product for the White House Presidential Innovation Fellows, and many other things.

 Anne Miller is a strategist with deep experience in healthcare.
 Over 20 years, she has facilitated the development of novel medical devices, surgical products, diagnostic tools, and innovations for an array of companies.

 Natasha Rishi-Bohra is an experienced healthcare strategist focused on program development and transformation.
 She previously managed value-based care efforts at NYC DOHMH, led diverse efforts at Deloitte's Public Sector practice, and served as adjunct faculty at NYU College of Global Public Health.

 Clare Pierce-Wrobel is a Sr. Director for the Health Care Transformation Task Force and adjunct faculty at George Washington University Milken School of Public Health and previously held leadership positions at HHS and CMMI.